 You can quickly duplicate a field to re-name it by clicking the ellipsis icon and selecting Copy.
 Next, update the name and click Submit to save.

 If you need to remove an item, hover over the name, click the ellipsis icon, then select Delete. use the options in the modal that displays to confirm you'd like to delete the item, then click Delete.

 Items will display in your CRM in the same order they're listed on your CRM Setup.
 If you'd like to re-arrange, just drag the item into the correct order.

 Why Customizing Your CRM is Important

 Ok, now that we've covered how your CRM items are customized, let's dive into what each component is and how you can optimize it for your specific business.

 Step 1: Contact Fields

 Contact fields are the individual fields where your contacts' info is displayed.
 Add fields to organize the different types of information you want to collect, such as phone number, email, etc. There are lots of pre-set field options for things like pre-formatted numbers, email addresses, and more.

-Think about all the different details you might want to store for each new customer, and add fields here for each one.
+Think about all the different details you might want to store for each new lead or customer, and add fields here for each one.
 Remember, not every field must be filled out for every contact in your CRM, so feel free to add fields that might not be used by every new contact.

 Add as many fields as you need, and stay organized with headings.
 Headings will separate your contact fields visually when you're viewing a contact's details.